 Programmatic platforms give advertisers and marketers more transparency.
 Companies are able to easily see where their ads are appearing and the kind of customer that is looking at them.
 They can also examine the overall cost of those ads.
 All of this can be seen in real-time using the platform or other reporting software.
 For this reason, there’s no need to wait for the end of a campaign to determine its viability.

 Google Ads works for certain display advertising.
 If it has a downside it’s the fact that the ads can only be shown on websites that are partnered with Google.
 With programmatic platforms, you can show your ads on Google’s Display Network along with hundreds of other networks, including social media networks.
-Centralizing your advertising efforts means less time spent managing ads.
+Centralizing your advertising efforts means less time managing ads.

 One of the best qualities that this type of advertising provides is its ability to measure data.
 That along with the fact that it does it in real-time makes it very powerful.
 Once a campaign is launched, the advertiser can see exactly how it is performing.
-With most other types of advertising, it’s necessary to wait until the campaign is finished to see how it did.
+With most other types of advertising, it’s necessary to wait until the campaign finishes to see how it did.